FormidableLabs/victory-docs/src/screens/docs/components/index.md

 # Getting Started with Victory

 Victory is an opinionated, but fully overridable, ecosystem of composable React components for building interactive data visualizations.
-The following tutorial should help you get started with Victory.
+The following tutorial explains how to set up a basic chart.
+For next steps, please see our [FAQs] and [Gallery] sections.
 For more advanced examples, check out [our guides].

 #### Getting Started with Victory Native?